husein14azimi/jwt/readme.md

 ]
 ```

-set jwt as the authenticatoin backend:
+set jwt as the authenticatoin backend (you can add this at the bottom of the `core.settings`) 👇:

+> [!NOTE]
+> this setting sets the jwt authentication to auth layers of rest framework. without this, I don't think rest framework has any default auth security 👇.

 ```
 # core.settings